Steliosk9/unit-4-game.github.io/README.md

 ### Technologies Used
-Built With HTML5 CSS3 Twitter-Bootstrap - Framework JavaScript jQuery - JavaScript Library
+Built With HTML5, CSS3, Bootstrap, JavaScript, jQuery